wilk/Ext.ux.Ajax/README.md

 ```

 `Ext.ux.Ajax` works with [`Ext.ux.Deferred`](https://github.com/wilk/Ext.ux.Deferred) and each request returns a new promise.
-It allows to handle different requests with ease and joy!
+It easily allows to handle different requests with joy!

 ## No more boilerplates
 And what about boilerplates?